Aure64/pyro_fork/backend/README.md

 ├── README.md               # you are here
 ├── package.json            # node config
 ├── src
+│   ├── bakerMonitor.ts     # Monitor for baking / endorsing events
+│   ├── config.ts           # Module responsible for reading/writing system and user config for other modules
 │   ├── index.ts            # Application entry point
+│   ├── nodeMonitor.ts      # Monitor for node events
-│   └── types.ts            # Shared types used by multiple modules
+│   ├── notifierMiddleware  # Middleware functions to alter the behaviour of notification channels │   └── types.ts            # Shared types used by multiple modules
 └── yarn.lock               # lockfile for node dependencies.
-Do not modify directly.
+Do not modify directly
 ```